 Central Intelligence (2016)

-Remembered as that one where a chunkier and CGI Johnson twerked in the shower, Central Intelligence was a typical buddy comedy movie that paired The Rock with Kevin Hart.
+Remembered as that one where a chunkier CGI Johnson twerked in the shower, Central Intelligence was a typical buddy comedy movie that paired The Rock with Kevin Hart.
 We partly think the duo were cast just for the tagline of “Saving the world takes a little Hart and a big Johnson”, but either way, it’s light-hearted humour at its best.

-Hart and Johnson a perfect match: Best romance movies
+A perfect match: Best romance movies

 Neither lead is going to be winning an Academy Awards for their performances as Calvin Joyner and Robbie Weirdicht (cue sniggers), but Central Intelligence does exactly what it says on the tin.
 A pair of childhood friends are brought together to try and stop a rogue terrorist within the ranks of the CIA.
 As Hart plays the serious one, The Rock plays up to the camera as the fanny pack-loving doofus.